georgesykes86/CV/README.md

 I worked across a wide range of industries to develop innovative solutions to technical problems, often with accelerated timelines

 - Technology and Innovation management
+- Mechanical analysis and modelling
-- Mechanical design
+- Product design and prototyping
-- Agile development
+- Agile development and design sprints
+- Stakeholder management and business development

 **Accenture** (2010 to 2012)
 *Technology Analyst*